Functional Requirements for AVS Products

 3.2.
 Your microphones on the device SHALL be disabled until a user initiates an Alexa interaction.

 3.3.
 Your product SHALL automatically activate its microphones without waiting for a touch interaction in multi-turn situations.
 The sole exception is hold-to-talk devices where the microphones are only activated when the customer holds down a device control.
 See also Requirement 1.5.

 3.4.
 Your product SHALL enable customers to interrupt an Alexa output (e.g. media playback, Alexa voice responses, and Alerts) using the Action button.
 See also Requirement 1.3.2.

 3.5.
 Your product SHALL use audio cues to indicate the start and end of the Listening attention state.

-The following guidelines apply to all products that support media services such as Amazon Music, TuneIn, iHeartRadio, Audible and Flash Briefing.
-For additional information on handling competing audio outputs, please review the Alexa Voice Service Interaction Model.
-All of the below guidelines apply to both voice-initiated and touch-initiated products.
+The following guidelines apply to all products that support media services, such as Amazon Music, TuneIn, iHeartRadio, Audible, and Flash Briefing.
+These media service guidelines apply to both voice-initiated and touch-initiated products.

 4.1.
-Your product SHALL pause or attenuate (lower speaker volume) audio output when a customer initiates an Alexa interaction during media playback.
+Your product SHALL pause or lower the speaker volume for audio output when a customer initiates an Alexa interaction during media playback.

 4.1.1.
 Your product SHALL pause Audible content playback when interrupted by a customer.